AninditaBasu/indica/topics/api_rv.md

 ### `/pairs/{god}/{poet}`

 Returns all mandal and suktas that contains hymns to the specified god by the specified poet.
-For example, `/pairs/agni/Dirghatamas Auchathya` returns all hymns (mandals and suktas) to Agni by Dirghatamas Auchathya.
+For example, `/pairs/agni/Vishwamitra Gathin` returns all hymns (mandals and suktas) to Agni by Dirghatamas Auchathya.

 ```
 ...
     {
-      "mandal": 1,
+      "mandal": 3,
+      "meter": "Jagati",
-      "sukta": 148
+      "sukta": 29
     },
     {
-      "mandal": 1,
+      "mandal": 3,
+      "meter": "Trishtup",
-      "sukta": 149
+      "sukta": 57
     }
   ],
-  "sungby": "Dirghatamas Auchathya",
+  "sungby": "Vishwamitra Gathin",
   "sungfor": "agni",
 ...
 ```